Be an Intern

 Woolly Mammoth Theatre Company is looking for the next generation of creative, dedicated, and highly innovative theatre artists and administrators, poised to jump-start their careers.

-We offer spring and fall internships in administrative areas such as marketing, development, and connectivity.
-These positions are well suited to graduate students looking for part time, real world experience in running a professional theatre company.
-These positions are semester long internships, which are usually 25-30 hours a week.
-We do not offer summer internships.
+We offer fellowships and internships in various areas.
+These positions are well suited to graduate students looking for real world experience in running a professional theatre company or someone recently out of a college or training program, but of course everyone is welcome to apply.
+Internship positions are part-time, semester-long, usually 25-30 hours a week.
+Fellowship positions are full-time and are either semester- or season-long.
+We do not offer summer positions.

-As an intern at Woolly Mammoth, you will…
+As a fellow / intern at Woolly Mammoth, you will…

 - Work intimately with Woolly’s leadership, senior staff, and members of your department or area.